bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

 ![Applier drain: consumer position as a ratchet, with the alarm window measured across a span that makes no forward progress](img/db-drain.svg)

+### Detecting a standing frontier gap

+A shard can be draining perfectly and still be missing history: a per-origin sequence run it never received, with later operations from the same origin already applied above it.
+The applied frontier records exactly that — it reports a prefix bound and keeps the operations above the gap in a pending set — so the condition is a fact the shard already holds rather than one that has to be inferred. `bondy_oplog_instance_frontier_holes` reports how many gaps a shard is carrying and `bondy_oplog_instance_frontier_pending_seqs` how much is stranded above them.

+`db.frontier.hole_alarm` is how long a shard may carry one before raising `{bondy_oplog_frontier_hole, InstanceId}`, whose details name the origins and the sequence each gap starts at.
+The threshold is on the **age** of the condition, not its occurrence: short-lived gaps are routine — a local commit landing out of sequence order, a burned sequence awaiting its backfill, an operation a peer round away.
+A gap that stays is not: the shard holds its reported frontier below it, so peers keep re-offering that origin and the log cannot truncate past it. `0` disables the detector.
+It is measured on the sync scheduler's own timer, independently of `db.aae` — a node with anti-entropy off is more likely to carry a standing gap, not less.

 ### Sizing the projection

 Durable shards open every leveled Bookie in **`head_only` mode**